neuron-core/a2a/README.md

 ### What This Library Provides

 - ✅ **Complete A2A Protocol Implementation** - JSON-RPC 2.0 over HTTP
-- ✅ **Framework-Agnostic Core** - Use with any PHP framework or standalone
-- ✅ **Laravel First-Class Support** - Artisan commands, service providers, routing
-- ✅ **Multi-Agent Architecture** - Host multiple specialized agents in one application
+- ✅ **Multi-Agent Architecture—**Host multiple specialized agents in one application
 - ✅ **Modern PHP 8.1+** - Enums, constructor promotion, readonly classes, union types
-- ✅ **Interface-Driven Design** - Swap implementations easily
-- ✅ **MVP-Focused** - Minimal, clean code without unnecessary complexity

 ---